danielxdad/sorting_algs_rs/README.md

 # Sorting algorithms in Rust for learning purposes

-Right now there's is four implemented:
+Right now there's is five implemented:

     1. Bubble sort
     2. Selection sort
     3. Insertion sort
     4. Merge sort
+    5. Quick sort

 The idea is to implement the following:

-    1. Quick sort
-    2. Random quick sort
+    1. Random quick sort
-    3. Counting sort
+    2. Counting sort
-    4. Radix sort
+    3. Radix sort

 Accept an optional positional parameter with the number of randomly generated numbers for sorting: